Sv443/PingStatus/README.md

 ## PingStatus
 This is a small IoT device that pings a set of IP addresses and lights up LEDs depending on their status.
 It can be used to check if a service or website is reachable, or if a device has entered or left the local network.
+The LEDs are automatically dimmed (or disabled) at night to reduce light pollution.

 <br>